OneUnited Bank: 2000s

 In 2001 the institution merged with Founders National Bank of Los Angeles, of which the majority owners were former professional basketball player and businessman Earvin "Magic" Johnson, musician Janet Jackson, and former Motown Records President Jheryl Busby.

-Boston Bank of Commerce rebranded as OneUnited Bank.
+Cohee and Williams rebranded Boston Bank of Commerce as OneUnited Bank.

 OneUnited Bank offers an annual financial literacy essay contest for youth, and President Teri Williams wrote a children's book, I Got Bank!
 What My Granddad Taught Me About Money, to teach financial literacy to urban youth.

 In the latter part of 2008 and the beginning of 2009, OneUnited experienced financial problems as their equity investment in Freddie Mac and Fannie Mae became worthless.
-In order to stabilize the institution, the Bank applied for and received $12 million from the Troubled Asset Relief Program (TARP).
+In order to stabilize the institution, the bank applied for and received $12 million from the Troubled Asset Relief Program (TARP).
 Since 2009, the bank has demonstrated sustained profitability.
 As of October 2019, OneUnited was one of only six banks to have neither failed financially nor paid back the investments, having not made a dividend payment since 2009.
 As of 2019, it owed $8.7 million in dividends as well as the $12 million principal.

 2010s

-OneUnited Bank's branch staff use customer relationship management (CRM) software from Salesforce.com on iPads, in its Boston, Los Angeles and Miami branches.
+OneUnited Bank's branch staff use Salesforce CRM software on iPads in its Boston, Los Angeles and Miami branches.

 In 2013, regulators from the Massachusetts Division of Banks and the FDIC said there has been “minimal lending activity” in Boston.
 They also cited a lack of lending in the Miami market that amounted to "substantial noncompliance".
 OneUnited had made or purchased 34 loans in Massachusetts in three years, according to the report.
 Of those, 26 took place in Suffolk County, where the bank operates three offices.
 The bank expanded lending and refinancing, mostly for multi-family properties in Los Angeles, issuing 78 loans.
 But it made just eight loans in Boston and three in Miami.
 Nationally, only nine of the bank's loans last year were made to low- or moderate-income borrowers.

 In January 2014, OneUnited introduced the UNITY Visa secured credit card called the "Comeback Card", for customers with low credit scores.
 The card includes training for customers to improve their credit score.
 OneUnited Bank received recognition as a Notable IT Initiative from Community Banks by American Banker for the UNITY Visa Card's "Me" app, which allows consumers to apply for the card and, if they are approved, it allows them to open a deposit account to fund it.
 Beginning November 1, 2014, OneUnited removed online and over-the-phone credit card balance pay services.
 Bank branches that currently provide these services over-the-counter are now only located in the metropolitan areas of Boston, Miami, and Los Angeles.
 Sending a check by mail is the current de facto payment method for Unity Credit Card holders who live at long distances from bank branches.